Atiyahsama/Atiyahsama.github.io/_pages/about.md

 For more information
 ======
-Waiting for the next update or add my WeChat please(../images/WeChat.jpg)
+Waiting for the next update or please add my [Wechat](../images/WeChat.jpg)